 Couple those camera moves together with a quick transition between two shots and add some motion blur, and you have a swish pan transition (or whip tilt, or blur zoom…).

 Let me make it clear right up front that you can create this transition with the native effects in pretty much any host.
-The benefit of using a plug-in over a home brew is that it’s easier, faster, and some plug-ins give you extra options to increase your cool factor.
+The benefit of using a plug-in over homebrew is that it’s easier and faster, and some plug-ins give you extra options to increase your cool factor.

 I’m going to start this article with a tutorial because Greg at Videomaker does such a nice job explaining the Swish or Whip Pan transition and how to get great results.
 His example is exactly what a swish pan should look like… and not all of the other examples on this page are this good!
 He uses Premiere Pro and builds the effect from scratch but the concept is the same, no matter which NLE or plug-in you’re using.

 Let’s get this started with a bit of fun.

 Ben Brown uses a lot of quick swish pans in his vlog and it works really well.
 They help move things a long and add to the excitement.

 In this article, I’m mainly focusing on the pan and tilt type of swish pan – the true swish pan, if you will.
 But if you’re interested in a zoom style transition, I’d recommend checking out bigger bundles such as Boris Continuum, Sapphire, NewBlue Transitions, and FxFactory Pro.

 The first swish pan plug-in I got to know is the BCC Swish Pan, included in both Boris Continuum Complete and the Boris Continuum Unit: Transitions.
 BCC Swish Pan is very easy to use and it comes with several useful presets.
 The best part is that you can preview the presets in the BCC FxBrowser.